-- (1) A listed authority must, as soon as practicable after the end of each reporting period, publish a report on- - (a) the actions it has taken during the period- - (i) for the purpose of ensuring compliance with the duty under section 6(1), and - (ii) to secure better or further effect of the rights of children, and - (b) the actions that it intends to take during the next reporting period- - (i) for the purpose of ensuring compliance with the duty under section 6(1), and - (ii) to secure better or further effect of the rights of children. - (2) Two or more listed authorities may satisfy subsection (1) by publishing a report prepared by them jointly. - (3) Reports under this section must be published in such manner as the listed authority (or authorities) considers appropriate.
+- (1) A listed authority must, as soon as practicable after the end of each reporting period, publish a report on the actions it has taken during the period for the purpose of ensuring compliance with the duty under section 6(1). - (2) Two or more listed authorities may satisfy subsection (1) by publishing a report prepared by them jointly. - (3) Reports under this section must be published in such manner as the listed authority (or authorities) considers appropriate. - (4) In this section-